June 22, 2015

 Many Changes:

 It was a day 12 million years ago.
-Antelope, camels and early horses were peaceably grazing when lava and super heated ash started thundering toward the surface.
-Suddenly, the earth shook violently and a volcanic eruption blew through a hill.
-"Clouds of fiery ash buried (the animals) that roamed the flanks of the hill," according to Beverly Morgan, geologist for the Prescott National Forest. (*1)
+Antelope, camels, and early horses were peacefully grazing when lava and superheated ash started thundering toward the surface.
+Suddenly, the earth shook violently, and a volcanic eruption blew through a hill.
+"Clouds of fiery ash buried [the animals] that roamed the flanks of the hill," according to Beverly Morgan, geologist for the Prescott National Forest. (*1)

 Standing at an elevation of 6177 feet, what we now know as Glassford Hill was born.
 However, over the years, this mountain in the middle of the valley has had several names.